-To make the dressing, combine everything in a blender, pureeing until smooth.
-Add water or salt as needed.
+To make dressing, combine dressing ingredients in a blender, pureeing until smooth.
+Add water and salt as needed.

-Place the kale ribbons on a large serving bowl.
-Drizzle with half the dressing, sprinkle in some sea salt, turn leaves to coat, and set aside.
+Place kale ribbons on a large serving bowl.
+Drizzle with half the dressing, add a pinch of sea salt, turn leaves to coat, and set aside.

-In a small frying pan, heat 2 tablespoons olive oil over medium-high heat.
-Add the shallot slices, and a pinch of sea salt.
-Sauté, stirring occasionally, for about 10 minutes, or until the shallots are browned on the edges and translucent.
+In a small frying pan, heat olive oil over medium-high heat.
+Add shallot slices and a pinch sea salt.
+Sauté, stirring occasionally, 10 minutes or until shallots are browned on the edges and translucent.

-Gently toss the remaining ingredients with the kale, adding a few more slugs of dressing and adjusting salt levels as needed.
+Gently toss remaining ingredients with kale, adding a few more slugs of dressing and adjusting salt levels as needed.
 Set aside for a few minutes while flavors commingle, and serve.